Advaya24/bankmachine_simulation/phase2/README.txt

     # Finances
         * Special feature that allows the client to check stocks, calculate exchange rates, and calculate their mortgage.
             * Stocks: real-time stock viewer that allows you to check the current stock rate for a certain stock code.
-                ** Stock codes can be found on google, but you can use these as an example "NYSE:S, N"
+                ** Stock codes can be found on google, but you can use these as an example "NYSE:S" and "NYSE:APY".
             * Exchange: allows you to convert a certain country's currency to another.
-Note that the amount should be entered like any monetary value (2 decimal places).
+                ** Note that the amount should be entered like any monetary value (2 decimal places).
+                ** For "From" and "To", please enter the currency of a certain country that you would like to check exchange rates for.
+For example, from "CAD" (Canadian) to "USD" (American).
             * Mortgage calculator: helps the client calculate their mortgage.
-Note that principal should be entered like any monetary value (2 decimal places) and interest rates are entered as (TODO: find out if it is /100 or if it a decimal place.)
+Note that principal should be entered like any monetary value (2 decimal places) and interest rates are entered as a whole number (% form without the "%" sign).

     # Update profile
         * Allows client to change their phone number, email, or password.

     # Transfer
         * Internal transfer: allows a client to transfer money from one of their accounts to another.
-Note that //TODO: which ones can't transfer again?
+Note that account specifications still apply (e.g. can't transfer money out of a credit card account) /
-        * Transfer to other user: allows
+        * Transfer to other user: allows a client to transfer money to another user.
+Please note that the other's user's name (not the user name) must be known.

+    # Add User to Account
+        * Allows the user to form a "joint account" with another existing user.
+Select the account you would like to share ownership with and enter the other user's name.
+        * Note that there could only be ONE other person a user can share their account with (cannot have a 3 way joint account).

-    # Other buttons: Withdraw and Deposit follow the specifications in the instructions.
-Note that monetary values should
+    # Other buttons: Withdraw, Pay Bills, and Deposit follow the specifications in the instructions.
+Note that monetary
-    be entered as a number to 2 decimal places.
+    values should be entered as a number to 2 decimal places.

 # Special user (flappy floof)
-    * If the username "flappy" and the password "floof" is entered in the login page, a game called flappy floof appears.
+    * If the username "Flappy" and the password "floof" is entered in the login page, a game called flappy floof appears.
-    This game is played like "flappy birds", where pressing the "space bar" allows for the cube to "fly".
+    This game is played like "flappy birds", where pressing the "space bar" or clicking the mouse, allows for the cube to "fly".
 To exit this mode, simply press on "e" key on the keyboard.

 ## Other remarks